Surface Chemistry, Absorption, Adsorption, Application and Uses

 Effect of pressure

-A dynamic equilibrium exists below the adsorption gas and the gas in contact with the solid as stated so an increase of pressure leads to an increase in adsorption and a decrease of pressure cause desorption.
+A dynamic equilibrium exists below the adsorption gas and the gas in contact with the solid as stated so an increase in pressure leads to an increase in adsorption and a decrease in pressure cause desorption.

 Adsorption Isotherm